gorda/istio.io/content/en/docs/setup/install/istioctl/index.md

 1. Perform any necessary [platform-specific setup](/docs/setup/platform-setup/).
 1. Check the [Requirements for Pods and Services](/docs/ops/deployment/requirements/).

-## Install Istio using the default profile
+## Install Istio using the default profile{#install-Istio-using-the-default-profile}

 The simplest option is to install the `default` Istio [configuration profile](/docs/setup/additional-setup/config-profiles/)